emilyperica/ScoreGen/docs/Presentations/README.md

-# Presentations about your software
+# Presentations/demonstrations about your software

 The folders and files for this folder are as follows:

+- D0_ProofOfConceptDemo
+- D1_Rev0Demo
+- D2_FinalPresentation
-- <fill in details>
+- D3_EXPO